Almost without question, there is a “character” on every team in the National Football League.

 “That was the start of all the problems with my head,” McMahon said.
 “When he slammed me, the first thing that hit the ground was the top of my head.
 It compressed my C1 and C2 (vertebrae).
 It actually twisted them and got them in opposite directions.
 I was having trouble with my spinal fluid flowing properly.”

-Earlier this year, he upset Bears fans with his assessment of the best team he played for.
+Earlier this year, he upset Bears fans with his assessment of the best team he played for during his career.

 Shockingly, McMahon stated that the Packers were the best team he suited up for.